 Fourteen years ago today you died.
 I miss you, but I almost forgot today, it was seven o’clock at night before I remembered what day it was.
 November the fifth - the night you died, which has a strange kind of irony because you loved this day, this night.
 Loved the bonfires and the fireworks, loved the looks on the children’s faces as they oohhed and aahhed - caught between awe and fear, between flight and scrutiny.
 This night you seemed more alive than any other.

 I guess our relationship was much the same as many mothers and daughters.
 I loved you - I hated you.
 I craved your attention but resented the time I felt you stole from me and my own family.
-I have few memories of my childrens early lives that don’t include you.
+I have few memories of my children's early lives that don’t include you.
 Each morning I woke and told myself that today I wouldn’t feel the need to be at your side, and each morning that’s exactly where I found myself.
 I often felt like a puppet pulled by an invisible umbilical cord, a fly pulled into a web of comfort and familiarity.

 So many things were left unspoken, so many things I wish I had never said.

 I want to boast about my children to you.
 I want to tell you my secrets - things I can’t tell anyone else, things no one else would understand.
-I want to sit and simply be me, no mask, no pretence, no shield - just me.
+I want to sit and simply be me, no mask, no pretense, no shield - just me.
 Your little girl.

 I sometimes fear I will end up as crazy as you.